- 1235 Long Point Rd.

 - 843.723.1159

 The city's most intact antebellum urban complex (c.
 1820).
-Historic interiors, surviving virtually unaltered since 1858, have been conserved and stabilized.
-Many family objects are still found in the rooms for which they were purchased.
+Historic interiors, surviving virtually unaltered since 1858, and now utilize a preserved "as-found" preservation style.
+Stewarded by Historic Charleston Foundation, self-paced tours start with the enslaved quarters…

 - 100 Meeting Street